jsconf/wwwtf.berlin/about/index.md

 ---

 ###WTF is WWWTF?
-WhatTheFest is the series of events formerly known as JSWeek!
+WhatTheFest is the series of events formerly known as JSFest!
 With so many events surrounding web technologies it was about time we dropped the 'JS', in favour of a name that was more inclusive to the spectrum of topics being covered.